-Figure 8.12 shows the cell-centre velocity of the idealized case described above when using and not using the bed level extrapolation.
-Figure 8.13 shows the flow depth at velocity points and Figure 8.14 the flow depth at cell centres.
+Figure 8.11 shows the cell-centre velocity of the idealized case described above when using and not using the bed level extrapolation.
+Figure 8.12 shows the flow depth at velocity points and Figure 8.13 the flow depth at cell centres.
 When extrapolating the bed level, the flow depth at velocity points and the velocity at cell centres (and velocity points) are equal to the desired normal-flow case values.
 However, the flow depth at cell centres is smaller.
 This is because the D-Flow FM numerical scheme uses at the cell interfaces the upwind water level.
+If the water depth at the interface matches the normal-flow water depth, then the water depth at the upstream cell centre will be smaller since the same water level is combined with a higher cell-centre bed level.